AkamazZz/flutter_start_template/README.md

 - **Error Handling**: Handle errors gracefully throughout your application.

 ### Reduced Boilerplate with BLoC:
 We've incorporated BLoC (Business Logic Component) to manage state in your Flutter application.
-Our starter project reduces the boilerplate code associated with BLoC by providing ready-to-use templates and best practices for state management.
+Our starter project reduces the boilerplate code associated with BLoC by providing ready-to-use BaseBloc implementation.

 ## Getting Started:
 To get started with the Flutter Starter Project, follow these steps: